rabanti-github/NanoXLSX/README.md

 * No support of other objects than spreadsheet data at the moment
 * Due to the potential high complexity, custom number format codes are currently not automatically escaped on writing or un-escaped on reading

-## Requirements
+## :gear: Requirements

 NanoXLSX is originally based on PicoXLSX.
 However, NanoXLSX is now in the development lead, whereas PicoXLSX is a subset of it.
 The library is currently on compatibility level with .NET version 4.5 and .NET Standard 2.0.
 Newer versions should of course work as well.
 Older versions, like .NET 3.5 have only limited support, since newer language features were used.

 ### .NET 4.5 or newer

-*)The only requirement to compile the library besides .NET (v4.5 or newer) is the assembly **WindowsBase**, as well as **System.IO.Compression**.
+\*)The only requirement to compile the library besides .NET (v4.5 or newer) is the assembly **WindowsBase**, as well as **System.IO.Compression**.
 These assemblies are **standard components in all Microsoft Windows systems** (except Windows RT systems).
 If your IDE of choice supports referencing assemblies from the Global Assembly Cache (**GAC**) of Windows, select WindowsBase and Compression from there.
 If you want so select the DLLs manually and Microsoft Visual Studio is installed on your system, the DLL of WindowsBase can be found most likely under "c:\Program Files\Reference Assemblies\Microsoft\Framework\v3.0\WindowsBase.dll", as well as System.IO.Compression under "c:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETFramework\v4.5\System.IO.Compression.dll".
 Otherwise you find them in the GAC, under "c:\Windows\Microsoft.NET\assembly\GAC_MSIL\WindowsBase" and "c:\Windows\Microsoft.NET\assembly\GAC_MSIL\System.IO.Compression"

 The NuGet package **does not require dependencies**